mui/material-ui/docs/data/base/components/textarea-autosize/textarea-autosize.md

 The height of the Textarea Autosize component automatically adjusts as a response to keyboard inputs and window resizing events.

-{{"demo": "UnstyledTextareaIntroduction.js", "defaultCodeOpen": false, "bg": "gradient"}}
+{{"demo": "UnstyledTextareaIntroduction", "defaultCodeOpen": false, "bg": "gradient"}}

 ## Component